|Show & tell! I bought this nandina to make|

 So is all this effort worthwhile?
 Can we, as individuals, make an actual difference?

-So please speak up in defence of our only planet.
+So please speak up in defense of our only planet.
 Our grandchildren deserve support from us to make their lives better, not worse.

 Green Gardening Matters,